forbee-dev/Wordpress/README.md

 Snippet to add security headers to the website and get an A+ on securityheaders.com

 ## Selection of the Month
-Custom Block to show a selection of the month Casinos
+Custom Block to show a selection of the month Casinos.
+This one uses Twig as a template engine